What Happens to My Kids if I am Sick or Die?

 It would put the children's welfare in danger.

-Make a legally valid will.
+You can make a legally valid Will.
 It must be properly written and have witnesses.
 In Washington, your will can be hand-written if it meets all legal requirements.
 Get legal advice about how to draft a will.

-Your will should state that you want your kids raised in a home free of crime, violence, drug abuse, and so on.
+Your Will should state that you want your kids raised in a home free of crime, violence, drug abuse, and so on.
 Do not name the other parent, speak badly of them or accuse them of abuse.
-A will is a public document.
-The court might consider such statements untrue or defamatory and could give the other parent legal rights against you or your estate.
+A Will is a public document.
+The court might consider such statements untrue or offensive.
+This might cause the court to give the other parent legal rights against you or your estate.

-After your death, your proposed testamentary guardian must be ready to tell the court about the other parent’s abuse.
-Your proposed guardian or lawyer must keep any proof against the other parent of violence, court orders, or other evidence, like your written statements.
+After your death, your proposed testamentary guardian must be ready to tell the court about the other parent's abuse.
+They must keep any proof against the other parent of violence, court orders, or other evidence, like your written statements.

-Your will should state that you waive (give up) any attorney-client privilege if needed to help the named guardian get custody.
-A lawyer you worked with, like during a divorce, might have confidential info about your abusive relationship that will help prove the other parent unfit to care for the children.
+Your Will should state that you waive (give up) any attorney-client privilege if needed to help the named guardian get custody.
+A lawyer you worked with, such as during a divorce, might have confidential information about your abusive relationship.
+That information could help prove the other parent unfit to have the children.

 Maybe.
-A testamentary guardianship takes effect only when both natural parents are dead.
 The court might appoint a guardian for your children while you are alive if both of these are true:

-You are very ill and cannot make decisions for your children.
+- You are very ill.
+You cannot make decisions for your children.

-A guardian would step in to meet your children’s needs, like making medical, financial, and personal care decisions.
+A guardian would step in to meet your children's needs, like making medical, financial, and personal care decisions.
+A guardianship like this does not end your parental rights.
 Anyone can ask the court to appoint a guardian.
-A guardianship like this does not end your parental rights.
+You can also authorize someone to make health care and/or financial decisions for your children in a Power of Attorney document if you are very ill and cannot make decisions for yourself.
+(See below.)